Domoconnor/orange-corpus/04_Sensor.md

 - Transmit that data back to a hub

 We looked into how sound works and discovered that we would need to capture a sound wave and subtract the minimum from the maximum to get an overall amplitude of the wave.
-We could then use this data to calculate other things such as decibels but initialy recording the sound wave was crucial.
+We could then use this data to calculate other things such as decibels but initially recording the sound wave was crucial.
 We planned to use a microphone and microcontroller board to select some points on a sound wave and perform the calculation.

 **The Microphone Amplifying Circuit**